Minelab Safari Reviews And Buyers Guide

 Buttons and Modes of the Minelab Safari

 There are just 11 buttons on the Safari, which as I have said previously makes it less complicated to understand and operate.
-Along with a LCD display that is also easy to operate and read.
+Along with an LCD display that is also easy to operate and read.
 The buttons are as follows.

-Power, which of course switches on and off.
+- Power, which of course switches on and off.
 Or by holding resets the detector.

-Coin & Jewelery which puts the detector into the coin & jewelery mode.
+- Coin & Jewelery which puts the detector into the coin & jewelery mode.

-Coin which activates the coin mode.
+- Coin which activates the coin mode.

-Pinpoint which turns the pinpoint feature on & off, allowing you to locate the exact position of a target.
+- Pinpoint which turns the pinpoint feature on & off, allowing you to locate the exact position of a target.

-Minus & Plus buttons, these are used in conjunction with the menu button, letting you navigate through the options and change settings.
+- Minus & Plus buttons, these are used in conjunction with the menu button, letting you navigate through the options and change settings.

-Menu which accesses different stages and options of the Safari.
+- Menu which accesses different stages and options of the Safari.

 - Relic activates the relic hunting mode.

-All Metal which activates the all metal mode.
+- All Metal which activates the all metal mode.

-Noise cancel, searches for the quietest operating frequency.
+- Noise cancel, searches for the quietest operating frequency.

-Accept & Reject, if pressed while in detecting mode, accepts or rejects the located target.
+- Accept & Reject, if pressed while in detecting mode, accepts or rejects the located target.

 Target Icons which indicates which lets us know what it is we are likely to have located, I have to say the reviews from around the internet are mixed on this, with some saying it works well but others not so impressed and finally a graphic indication bar used for discrimination patterns.

 Features and Performance of the Minelab Safari

 What I liked most about the Safari, was the fact it is a professional powerful machine that has also included features that a beginner could operate the machine with.

-The machine features an 11 inch, Ultra Lightweight Double-D waterproof coil (machine is not fully waterproof however)
+The machine features an 11 inch, Ultra Lightweight Double-D waterproof coil (machine is not fully waterproof, however)

 This provides the Minelab Safari with even more information about a target and the surrounding environment than is possible with other single frequency or BBS metal detectors.

 The Minelab Safari allows us to adjust sensitivity, threshold, target volume, discrimination and much more giving us a more accurate hunt according to our terrain.

 Pinpoint with audio and visual indicators for a more accurate detecting experience press the pinpoint button and the Safari will zone-in on the precise location of that precious target, allowing you to spend less time at each hole, and increasing your find rate throughout the day.

 This is something you will read in many places in many Minelab Safari reviews owners of the detector.
 Accuracy is also something else that people praise the machine for.

 Pros and Cons of the Minelab Safari

-Amazing depth capability, reports of up to around 14″
+- Amazing depth capability, reports of up to around 14″

-Very accurate machine with good to trash ratios
+- Very accurate machine with good to trash ratios

-Simple enough for beginners, good enough for pro’s
+- Simple enough for beginners, good enough for pro’s

-Lightweight and robust, allowing a very comfortable day of detecting.
+- Lightweight and robust, allowing a very comfortable day of detecting.

-Not fully waterproof although Minelab mention it being OK in light rain.
+- Not fully waterproof although Minelab mention it being OK in light rain.

-Eats batteries (rechargeable are a must have unless you want to remortgage your house)
+- Eats batteries (rechargeable are a must have unless you want to remortgage your house)